March Market Insights

 The balancing act of economic growth, inflation and interest rates is still very much at the forefront of what’s driving markets.
 As long as that balancing act continues, we should expect to see ongoing volatility.
 This underscores the importance of having a long-term strategy that can withstand short-term market movements and – as we saw with the banking stocks falling and tech stocks rising in March – performance can vary widely between sectors, showing the importance of portfolio diversification.

-Diversification does not assure or guarantee better performance and cannot eliminate the risk of investment losses.
-There are no guarantees that a diversified portfolio will outperform a non-diversified portfolio.
-Past performance is not indicative of future results.
+Diversification cannot eliminate the risk of investment losses and does not assure or guarantee better performance.
+There are no guarantees that a diversified portfolio will outperform a nondiversified portfolio.

 Chief Investment Officer